MuriloCavalcanteLima/todo_app/README.md

 ### 📦 Dependencies and versions

-Be sure that ypu have installed:
+Make sure that ypu have installed:

 - Ruby 3.2+
 - Rails 7+